carpentries/carpentries.org/README.md

 **File metadata**

 The file should begin with yaml metadata (data contained within three hyphens at the top of the file).
+Note that the keys are all in lowercase, and strings are represented by straight quotes (`"Name"` and not `“Name”`).
 An example is below:

 ```
 ---